Create Custom Event

 Metadata Precedence

-object in the event.
+If an object is present in X-Event-Metadata header or the query params, the metadata is merged with any _metarouter object in the event.
 Matching fields in the header or params overrides any existing values in the _metarouter object.

-If you submit both an X-Event-Metadata header and query params, the header takes precedence and the query params are
+If you submit both an X-Event-Metadata header and query params, the header takes precedence and the query params are ignored.

 Legacy _mrSchema

-object is also included in the final event. _mrSchema will be deprecated in the future.
-At this time, there is no
+Previously, event metadata was an object at _mrSchema.
+To preserve backwards compatability, the legacy _mrSchema object is also included in the final event. _mrSchema will be deprecated in the future.
+At this time, there is no timetable for deprecation.
+MetaRouter will ensure all pipelines and playbooks are updated before deprecating.

 The object at _mrSchema is identical to _metarouter.